ajayeeralla/real-or-random-auth-proofs-coq/README.md

 ### Machine-checked Proofs

-These are the mechine-checked proofs of security properties, real-or-random secrecy of the Diffie-Hellman protocol, and authentication of the Station-to-Station protocol, and written in Coq.
+The directory machine-checked-proofs contains proofs of security properties, real-or-random secrecy of the Diffie-Hellman protocol, and authentication of the Station-to-Station protocol, written in Coq.

 ### Prerequisites

-To compile these proofs, you will need to have installed Coq on your local machine.
+To compile the files, you will need to have installed Coq on your local machine.

 ### Installing